Applications are closed from 17-23 September 2018 and will reopen on Monday 24 September 2018.

 Part Time Students

 As a part-time student, you will start with the core SPIR module ‘Approaches to Political Economy’ in Semester A of your first year.
-In Semester B you will do 30 credits from the SBM options.
-In the second year you will take "World Economy and Development" and ‘Organisational Behaviour’ in Semester A, 30 credits from SPIR in Semester B, and the 60 credit dissertation in Semester C.
+In Semester B you will take 30 credits from the SBM options.
+In the second year you will take "World Economy and Development" and either ‘Organisational Behaviour’ or 'Strategic Management' in Semester A, 30 credits from SPIR in Semester B, and the 60 credit dissertation in Semester C.

 A minimum of an upper-second class honours degree in Politics or a related discipline.
 Students should also have IELTS 7.